-STEP #21 - Let Your Card Companies Know You Are Travelling
+STEP #21 - Let Your Card Companies Know You Are Traveling

-No matter how long you will be gone for, it’s always a good idea to let your credit card companies know you will be travelling internationally.
+No matter how long you will be gone for, it’s always a good idea to let your credit card companies know you will be traveling internationally.

 This way any transactions you make aren’t flagged as fraudulent and your card is less likely to be blocked.